-When you assess a student's level of IL knowledge, you're not just measuring what they've learned from the class in which the assessment took place.
-A student progressing through an institution where IL has been scaffolded across courses and into each year may bring multiple semesters of IL knowledge to an assessment.
+When you assess a student's level of IL know-ledge, you're not just measuring what they've learned from the class in which the assessment took place.
+A student progressing through an institution where IL has been scaffolded across courses and into each year may have taken multiple semesters of IL.
 Being aware of what students have previously learned will add clarity to your results.
-For example, when an assessment of students' IL knowledge was conducted at the California State University, Channel Islands, they found the highest IL scores were among students in a class that didn't offer IL.
-While the finding was initially discouraging, they found the class in question included students who had previously taken more IL instruction than other students who were part of the study.
-See here for more details about the CSU's assessment study.